 Many factors relate to whether a plant will become invasive.
 These include the type of plant and the type of ecosystem in question.
 Plant characteristics include reproductive strategies, relation to biotic and abiotic forces, age to reproduction, and reproductive success.
 Specific reproductive strategies include seed dormancy regimes and adaptations for spread by humans and other agents of nature.
 Plants that have seeds that are the same size and shape of crop seeds may elude winnowing processes (Westbrooks, 1998).
 Plants that have flexible reproductive regimes are more likely to become invasive.
 Plants that have a number of pollinators, the potential for self- pollination, and other means of asexual reproduction are some examples.
 Plants that reproduce early in their life cycle and make copious amounts of seeds that are readily distributed are also potential invasives.

-Other plant characteristics that aid in invasiveness include; long life, production of biological toxins, prickles, spines, thorns, the ability to parasitize other plants, and high photosynthetic rate.
+Other plant characteristics that aid in invasiveness include; long life, production of biological toxins, prickles, spines, thorns, the ability to parasitize other plants, and a high photosynthetic rate.
 Plants that show “fitness homeostasis” or the ability to flourish in a number of environments have a larger potential to become exotic invasives (Rejmanek, 2005).
-St John’s Wort (Hypericum perforatum) is a big problem out west due to its ability to cause photosensitivity in livestock.
+St John’s Wort (Hypericum perforatum) is a big problem in the western USA due to its ability to cause photosensitivity in livestock.
 Thistles of various types such as Star Thistle out west (Centaurea solstitialis) and various species from other Aster family genera all over are well known for their spines i.e. (Cirsium spp., Carduus spp., Carthamus spp. and Milk Thistle Silybum marianum).

-Ecosystem characteristics that effect exotic invasive potential include, species diversity, position as a disturbed or climax environment, climate regime, soil quality, availability of water, nutrient resource availability, and the type of plants already present.
-Characteristics of reproduction, historical exposure to selective pressure, and post-disturbance recovery rates are factors related to the resistance of plants that are already present to invasion by exotics.
+Ecosystem characteristics that effect exotic invasive potential include, availability of water, climate regime, position as a disturbed or climax environment, soil quality, nutrient resource availability, species diversity, and the type of plants already present.
+Characteristics of reproduction, historical exposure to selective pressure, and post-disturbance recovery rates are factors related to the resistance of plants that are already present to the invasion by exotics.